adilerchouk/RecruitR/Readme.md

 ### What is this ?

 This is a rather simple pet Project for a HR application that can do CRUD operations on documents stored in a MongoDB database.
-The goal is to help recruitment process and manage candidates
+The goal is to help recruitment process and manage candidates.

+It has a matching function taking into account several parameters like skills, seniority and random which weights can be configured.

 ### What's needed